alephant/MA-data/1_INTRODUCTION/4-1 Opacity and DNN Black Box.md

 **Epistemic opacity is a context-dependent feature of computational science** “Here a process is epistemically opaque relative to a cognitive agent X at time t just in case X does not know at t all of the epistemically relevant elements of the process.”
 (Humphreys, 2009, p.
 618)

-“I take it for granted that epistemic opacity is relative to an agent and involves a lack of knowledge.
-The process in both cases is the computational process, and its ==opacity is usually traced back to the complexity of the algorithm== (cf. Burrell, 2016, p.
-5; Humphreys, 2009, p.
-619).”
-(Boge, 2022, p.
-59)

 A cognitive agent is not able to know and understand all epistemically relevant elements of a computational process.
 Key question based on Humphreys: can I make justifiable claims on the basis of a process of which it is impossible to know all its epistemically relevant factors?